KratosMultiphysics/Kratos/applications/StructuralMechanicsApplication/README.md

     * For displacement and other DoF
     * For displacement and rotation

-- Builder and solver:
-    * Multi-point Constraint builder and solver

 - Utilities and others:
     * A process to post-process eigenvalues
     * A GiDIO utility for eigen values